ramonpoca/distox2_cube/README.md

 Calibration device consists of 2 things: calibration solid with direction holes, distox2 mounting handle.

 Currently there are 2 OpenSCAD models of solid: cube and truncated cuboctahedron.

 Cube corresponds to calibration directions used in [distox2 calibration manual](http://paperless.bheeb.ch/download/DistoX2_CalibrationManual.pdf).

 Truncated cuboctahedron provides additional 12 calibration directions, saving 'original' cube ones.

+Also provided 2 models of handle:

+1. To be printed from plastic and ready to use
+2. More robust handle to use aluminiun pipe or shaft as main rotating unit.
+Aluminium part needs to be glued into plastic printed part.

 ## HOWTO produce STL files for 3D printing ##